clusterio/clusterio/docs/configuration.md

 ### slave.max_reconnect_delay

-Maximum delay in seconds to wait after connection to the master server is dropped before attempting to reconnect to it.
+Maximum delay in seconds to wait after connection to the controller is dropped before attempting to reconnect to it.
 The actual delay on each reconnect will be a random number between 0 and this configured value to avoid all clients trying to reconnect at the same time.

 Defaults to 60.